 The group seems stuck.

 Ask what the “and” is.
-This means: instead of looking at a situation from an either a or b perspective, ask how it would be possible to have both a and b.
+This means: that instead of looking at a situation from either a or b perspective, ask how it would be possible to have both a and b.
 Example: how can we have a caring team culture and give each other regular feedback?

 Ask what an outsider would think/say/do about the item at hand.
 Example: “What would a rocket scientist think?
 What would Steve Jobs say?
 What would our CEO do?”
 (And you'll probably want to do the opposite of the last one).